stormkit-io/www-stormkit-io/content/docs/deployments--7-how-do-we-deploy.md

 ## Static files

 All files under the `.stormkit/public` (or the configured output folder) will be deployed to our S3 bucket and served by our Load Balancer as static files.

+## Example

+Check out and build our [React Monorepo Template](https://github.com/stormkit-io/monorepo-template-react) to see an example of the `.stormkit` subfolder.